MStamovv/SoftUni-Programming-Fundamentals/README.md

 # SoftUni-Programming-Fundamentals
-Repository with solutions of problems in SoftUni course: Programming Fundamentals
+Repository with solutions of problems in SoftUni course: Programming Fundamentals.

+1.Basic Syntax - Exercise